 January 29, 2016

-International expansion is among retailers’ top priorities for 2014 and no wonder, with 45% of global shoppers purchasing goods from overseas stores.
+International expansion is among retailers’ top priorities and no wonder, with 45% of global shoppers purchasing goods from overseas stores.
 It’s time to take some of that market share!

 Magento Enterprise has brilliant in-built functionality specifically allowing the creation of multiple regional storefronts around a centralised back end.
 It’s one of the best features of the platform for growing businesses.
 However, there is a range of considerations that a retailer needs to think about at a technical, cultural and logistical level before they can meaningfully expand into overseas markets.